When a new recipe idea pops into my head, I get tunnel vision. It seems I can’t think about anything else until I Make. That. Recipe.

 That’s what happened with these banana bread scones.
 Banana bread bores me.
 Sorry to all the banana bread lovers out there.
 Maybe I’ve just made it far too many times, but the thought of using leftovers for banana bread doesn’t get me excited and running to the kitchen.

 Now, scones, on the other hand.
-That’s a whole ‘nother realm entirely.
+That’s a whole ‘ realm entirely.
 The process of making scones allows you to work with your hands in a therapeutic, calming way.
 What was once a bowl of light and fluffy flour magically becomes a crumbly dough, just waiting for the chemical reaction that happens with a pour of buttermilk.

 I originally intended to leave them plain, no glaze.
 But when they came out of the oven, I felt something was missing.
 A little peanut butter drizzle makes these guys pop and adds that extra little sweetness so the scones stay somewhere in between a breakfast and a special treat.

 Before I sign off, I have a little heads up for you.
 I will be posting just one new recipe a week for the next little while, due to the dreaded arrival of final exam season and my strong belief in quality over quantity.
-I’ll be back to my usual posting schedule before you know it, and I’ll continue to post Food Fight episodes bi-weekly and link roundups of my favourite food bloggers.
+I’ll be back to my usual posting schedule before you know it, and I’ll continue to post Food Fight episodes bi-weekly and link roundups of my favorite food bloggers.

 Print Banana Bread Scones with Peanut Butter Glaze Author: Katy’s Kitchen Prep time: 40 mins Cook time: 16 mins Total time: 56 mins Yield: 12 scones Ingredients The Scones